HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk4.md

 Terminal states are top left or bottom right squares, but formally both are the same state.
 The value of the terminal state is defined to be $0$.

-An action which would take the agent off the grid returns it to the same position.
+Each transition has reward $-1$.
+Any transition which would take the agent off the grid returns it to the same position.

-If using the 2 array update, the $V'$ values are irrelevant as they will all be updated based on $V$ before use.
+If using the 2 array update, the initial $V'$ values are irrelevant as they will all be updated based on $V$ before use.

 ![wk4-iterative-policy-evaluation-pseudocode.png](wk4-iterative-policy-evaluation-pseudocode.png)